-2025-MiddlesexT-01.
+Action 2025-MiddlesexT-01.
 Upgrades to Flood Wall

 Action Name: Upgrades to Flood Wall

 Lead Agency: Highway Department

-Supporting Agencies: Town Board
+Supporting Agencies: Town Board Town Board

 Hazards of Concern: Flood, Severe Storm

 Description of the Problem: On South Lake Road, the old concrete wall is deteriorating on the lake side and showing signs of future failing due to flooding and erosion from heavy rains and severe storms.
-Continued impacts from flooding and subsequent erosion will cause the wall to collapse into the lake, allowing for floodwaters to extend from the lake and impact nearby properties, structures, and infrastructure.
+Continued impacts from flooding and subsequenterosion will cause the wall to collapse into the lake, allowing for floodwaters to extend from the lake and impact nearby properties, structures, and infrastructure.

 Description of the Solution: The Town will re-enforce the concret the soil nail process. te wall on South Lake Road by using

 Estimated Cost: High

-Potential Funding Sources: Local budget tax increase, HMGP, PD M
+Potential Funding Sources: Local budget tax increase, HMGP, PD М

 Implementation Timeline: Long Term (5+yrs.)

 Goals Met: 1,2

 Benefits: Losses avoided include dead end road; residents stranded; and road failure into Canandaigua Lake

 Impact on Socially Vulnerable Populations: This action will restore a concrete flood wall which protects community members who reside near the lake from erosion and flooding.

-Impact on Future Development: This action will protect future development that will be located around the lake and/or which will utilize the roadway.
+Impact on Future Development: This action will protect future develop lake and/or which will utilize the road oment that will be located around the lway.

 Impact on Critical Facilities/Lifelines: South Lake Road is a critical lifeline for evacuation for residents.
 This action will maintain and protect the road from erosion and flooding.

-Impact on Capabilities: This action will ensure the standards of operation for EMS and first responders to utilize South Lake Road to access residents in need during hazard events.
+Impact on Capabilities: rds of operation for EMS and first and to access residents in need during

-Climate Change Considerations: This action considers climate change impacts to the severity and frequency of erosion and flooding.
+Climate Change Considerations: This action considers climate change of erosion and flooding. impacts to the severity and frequency

 Mitigation Category Structure and Infrastructure Project (SIP)

 CRS Category Property Protection (PP)

 Priority High

 Alternatives Action Evaluation

 No action Problem persists

 Build a levee Not enough space, costly

 Remove roadway and residents Not an option, costly

-2025-MiddlesexT-02.
+Action 2025-MiddlesexT-02.
 Generator for Highway Garage and Fuel Pumps